Blur Text on a PowerPoint Slide to Create Interesting Effects

 Blur appears in the Artistic Effects drop-down menu:

-You can increase the blur applied to a picture using the Format Picture task pane in PowerPoint 2013 and later versions:
+You can adjust the blur applied to a picture using the Format Picture task pane:

 Below is the Format Picture task pane: